-- Testing takes place in climatic conditions as follows: Ambient temperature: 15 °C to 35 °C Relative Humidity: 25 % to 75 % Atmospheric Pressure: 86 kPa (860 mbar) to 106 kPa (1060 mbar) - A ground reference plane (GRP) is required. - The EUT shall be connected to the grounding system, representative of good installation practice. - The coil and EUT shall be positioned at least 1 meter from walls and metallic objects. - A back-filter is required to prevent possible interference with other equipment.
-The CEMASTER EUT output may be used as a mains back-filter, or a Line-impedance-stabilization-network (LISN) may be substituted.
+- Testing takes place in climatic conditions as follows: - Ambient temperature:15 °C to 35 °CRelative Humidity:25 % to 75 %Atmospheric Pressure:86 kPa (860 mbar) to 106 kPa (1060 mbar) - A ground reference plane (GRP) is required, and is bonded to the building Protective Earth - (PE) ground.The EUT shall be connected to the grounding system, representative of good installation - The EUT shall be connected to the grounding system, representative of good installation practice. - The coil and EUT shall be positioned at least 1 meter from walls and metallic objects. - A back-filter is required to prevent possible interference with other equipment.
+The EMCPro PLUS EUT output may be used as a mains back-filter, or a Line-impedance-stabilizationnetwork (LISN) may be substituted.
 The user may have to provide additional backfilters for signal and communication lines (if any). - Positioning of power and signal cables shall be representative of good installation practice, with the following notes: - Communication lines shall be maintained at a height of 0.1 meter above the GRP. - Backfilters on communication lines -- if used -- shall be at least one meter from the EUT.